 -- It was a story about a boy who was barely 8-9 years old and who was abducted by a witch one day while he was playing in the field.
 The witch took the boy to complete one of her very wicked ambition to become immortal and the boy was meant to be killed by her.
 But the boy was so brave and he loved his mother very much.
 The father was a warrior and started his voyage to rescue his son.
 In the meantime, a lovely fairy found the plot of the witch and she was determined to rescue the boy.
 The boy with his bravery, with the help of the good fairy and finally for the unforgettable battle between the father and the witch, the boy was rescued and the witch and the evil spirit was killed.

--- I liked it because of the story line and the way my grandma told me the stories.
+-- I liked it because of the storyline and the way my grandmother told me the story.
 I was touched by the bravery or the boy and his father and at the same time, this was my first imagination about the world placed underground.
 There were lots of materials in the story, imaginary materials actually, and those helped me to imagine the world that I never knew.
 I started dreaming about the underworld and the evil spirit and good spirit of the story and I was also very inspired by the bravery of the young child of the story.
 For all those reasons I liked the story very much and I always required my grandma to tell this very story.
 Because I have heard this story several times, naturally it became the part of my memory.
-It was one of my very favourite stories in my childhood and later on I have told this story to some of my younger cousins.
-Most importantly, in my childhood I have made lots of imaginary things regarding this story and that made a strong impression on me.
+It was one of my very favourite stories in my childhood and later on, I have told this story to some of my younger cousins.
+Most importantly, in my childhood, I have made lots of imaginary things regarding this story and that made a strong impression on me.
 Because of that I still remember this story.